brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 private currentDateM = this.viewMode$.flatMap((viewMode: string) => {
     // every time the viewMode changes, the navigation should be reset as well
     // the dateM variable will contain the navigation and because of the
-    // flatMap it will reset every time the viewmode changes
+    // flatMap it will reset every time the view mode changes
     // if the navigation$ changes afterwards it will manipulate the dateM object
-    // by adding months, weeks or days depending on the viewMode const dateM = moment();
+    // by adding months, weeks, or days depending on the viewMode const dateM = moment();
     return this.navigation$
         .map((action: number) => {